How to Tell if Someone Checked Your Location on Snapchat

 On the other hand, if you have children, you don’t want to be tracked and mapped every time you take a snap; it might not be so great.

 If this sounds like you, you should be sure to try out one of the methods talked about in this article to hide or spoof your location when using Snapchat.
 Otherwise, your whereabouts are out there for any friends to see!

 Snapchat Location FAQs

 Snapchat is a lot of fun, but it’s also important that you know everything about protecting yourself.
 Here are some more answers to your questions about Snapchat.

 If I block someone, will they see my location?

-When you block another user, they won’t be able to see your location.
-However, some users have stated that after removing someone, that person is still on their list of people who can see their location.
+When you block another user, they cannot see your location.
+However, some users have stated that they are still on their list of people who can see their location after removing someone.
 If you don’t want someone checking your location, it’s best to remove them from the ‘Friends Except…’ list in Snap Maps.

 Is Snap Maps safe?

 How accurate is Snapchat Snap Maps?

 There is a lot of debate regarding the accuracy of Snap Maps, and for a good reason.
 The exact location depends on so many factors that it can be spot on one minute and 2-3 miles off the next.
 If you’re trying to use Snap Maps to track another person’s location (like watching out for a child or friend when they go out on a blind date), it’s best to use Life360 or Find My Friends.
 If someone does appear to be somewhere other than where they say they were, take it with a grain of salt.
 Snap Maps isn’t one-hundred percent accurate all the time, and it isn’t an app designed for location tracking.